 Do Mini-Splits Qualify for a Tax Credit?

-Buying an ENERGY STAR-certified ductless mini-split can qualify you for valuable tax credits.
-The mini-split tax credit is $300 for qualified systems installed at your house through December 31, 2021.
-We suggest talking with your tax professional for more info.
+Installing an ENERGY STAR-certified ductless mini-split can give you access to valuable tax credits.
+The mini-split tax credit is $300 for eligible systems installed at your residence through December 31, 2021.
+We suggest consulting with your tax professional for more details.

 Energy companies in West Columbia also typically give rebates for buying energy-efficient heating and cooling equipment.
 We’ll help you go through this process to confirm you get the best value from your new mini-split unit.